Marginal thinking: 17. Guillaume Godard

 because Godard has also copied — and inversed —

-I am not familiar with her arguments, but we can see a blatant example
+I am not familiar with specifics of this argument, but we can see a blatant example

 to the right, where Jesus ben Ananias shouts his woes over